UPL sets up oxygen plants at 8 hospitals in four states | Business

 UPL has also supplied ventilators, oxygen concentrators, COVID medicine kits under the supervision of the local Chief Medical Officer in Gujarat, Madhya Pradesh, and Uttar Pradesh.

-Commenting on this development, UPL Ltd Chief Executive Officer Jai Shroff said: “We are proud of our team who showcased exemplary agility and innovation in these tough times by developing the unique solution of converting nitrogen to oxygen.
-We will continue to support the community through our bit in this battle against the pandemic.”
-PTI LUX SHW SHW
+Commenting on this development, UPL Ltd Chief Executive Officer Jai Shroff said: "We are proud of our team who showcased exemplary agility and innovation in these tough times by developing the unique solution of converting nitrogen to oxygen.
+We will continue to support the community through our bit in this battle against the pandemic."
+The single day rise in coronavirus cases in India fell below the 2-lakh mark for the second time this month, while the recoveries continue to outnumber daily cases for the 15th consecutive day, according to the Union Health Ministry data updated on Friday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)